mnm-team/p4-sdn/idletimeout/README.md

 ```
 If a rule is inactive for the TIMEOUT period (e.g., 10s), the switch sends a notification to the controller, the controller then removes that rule as shown in the code snippet above.

 We modify the `table_add` function to support timeout, by default `idle_timeout = 0`, and the corresponding rule is not "timed out".
+The modification of the original p4utils library is made in the files `p4utils/utils/sswitch_p4runtime_API.py` and `p4utils/utils/p4runtime_API/api.py`.

 Note that, in this example, only the `dmac` rule table supports timeout, the `smac` rule table does not.